CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T001-SBS.md

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/newABIntegration.png)

    **Note**:  If you see the message **You’ve already purchased this on all of your GitHub accounts**  this indicates Azure Boards integration is already used in your account.
-You can skip this task and continue with the next task.
+You can skip this task and continue with the next section.

-3. In the next page, Click **Complete order and begin installation**.
+3. On the next page, Click **Complete order and begin installation**.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/CompleteOrder.png)

-4. Select the **CodeToCloud-Source** repository and click Install & Authorize.
+4. Select the **CodeToCloud-Source** repository and click **Install & Authorize**.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/ABSelectrepo.png)

-5. Login to your Azure DevOps Organization, and select the Team Project that you created in the Prerequisite setup.
+5. Log in to your Azure DevOps Organization, and select the Team Project that you created in the Prerequisite setup.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-11-24-19.png)

-6. When the integration succeeded, you will be taken to the Azure Board.
-4 Work items are present and you see a "Success" message
+6. When the integration is succeeded, you will be taken to the Azure Board.
+Four Work items are present and you will see a "Success" message

 ## You previously set up Azure Boards for another GitHub repository.